nikhilbuilds/polluted-cities-service/README.md

 // Invalid country
 {
   "error": "Invalid or missing country.
 Use one of: PL, DE, ES, FR" }

+// Invalid page number
+{
+  "error": "Page must be 1 or greater"
+}

 // Rate limit exceeded